k-koehler/ksock/doc/protocol.md

 # Protocol

 1. Connect
-   - Send "HELLO", server adds you as a client.
+   - Connecting to the server adds you as a client
 2. Keep alive
    - Server will kill your connection in (default) 1 minute without a "KEEP_ALIVE" signal being sent.
 3. Subscribe